Abbyboing/Hello-World/README.md

 # Hello-World
 Hi my name is Abdullah
-And this is my 1st shot on github
+And this is my 1st shot on GitHub
 Hoping to learn the working of it ASAP.
-And I just editted from Github
+And I just edited from GitHub